<?xml version="1.0" encoding="UTF-8"?>

 </table>

-<p style="font-family: arial; font-size: small; line-height: 120%; text-align: justify; margin-bottom: 10px;"><a href="http://www.wolvertonrail.com/acatalog/B_and_R_Vol_167_Diesel_Hydraulic_Heyday.html" target="_blank"><img class="size-full wp-image-136 alignleft" style="border: 2px solid black; margin-bottom: 0px; margin-right: 10px;" title="Volume 166" src="http://www.brvideos.co.uk/wp-content/uploads/br167.DieselHydraulicHeyday.300x.jpg" alt="" width="206" height="161" /></a><strong>**NOW IN STOCK MARCH 2012**</strong></p>
+<p style="font-family: arial; font-size: small; line-height: 120%; text-align: justify; margin-bottom: 10px;"><a href="http://www.wolvertonrail.com/acatalog/B-and-R-Video-Vol-247-A-Miscellany-of-Electric-and-Diesel-Power-No.7.html" target="_blank"><img class="size-full wp-image-136 alignleft" style="border: 2px solid black; margin-bottom: 0px; margin-right: 10px;" title="Volume 247" src="http://www.brvideos.co.uk/wp-content/uploads/br247.b_and_r_video.vol_247_electric_and_diesel_miscellany_no_7.300x.png" alt="" width="206" height="161" /></a><strong>**RELEASED MARCH 2024**</strong></p>

-<p style="font-family: arial; font-size: small; line-height: 120%; text-align: justify; margin-bottom: 10px;">Apart from a few early scenes in black and white, most of the footage is in colour and the film has an extensively researched commentary with an authentic sound track.</p>
+<p style="font-family: arial; font-size: small; line-height: 120%; text-align: justify; margin-bottom: 10px;">Filmed almost entirely in colour, this plethora of electric and diesel power includes a informative commentary and an authentic sound track.</p>

-<p style="font-family: arial; line-height: 120%; text-align: center; margin-bottom: 0px;"><a href="http://www.wolvertonrail.com/acatalog/B_and_R_Vol_167_Diesel_Hydraulic_Heyday.html" target="_self">Click here to order this and other videos online</a></p>
+<p style="font-family: arial; line-height: 120%; text-align: center; margin-bottom: 0px;"><a href="http://www.wolvertonrail.com/acatalog/B-and-R-Video-Vol-247-A-Miscellany-of-Electric-and-Diesel-Power-No.7.html" target="_self">Click here to order this volume and other videos online</a></p>

 <p style="font-family: arial; line-height: 100%; text-align: center; margin-bottom: 0px;"><span style="font-family: Times New Roman,Times,serif; font-size: xx-small;">(By clicking here you are entering Wolverton Rail Videos web site with over 4000 transport videos &amp; DVDs available</span></p>